Coronavirus or common cold? How to tell the difference

 While there isn’t a vaccine to prevent coronavirus, there is a diagnostic test that quickly detects the bug.
 There are research teams already hard at work to create a vaccine.

-At this point, the experts said that travel history plays the biggest role in determining whether someone has a flu or cold-like symptoms, versus the coronavirus.
-Those who haven’t traveled to Wuhan, China, are likely in the clear.
+At this point, the experts say travel history plays the biggest role in determining whether you have flu or cold-like symptoms versus the coronavirus.
+If you haven’t traveled to Wuhan, China, you’re likely in the clear.